 - Degreaser/Cleaner: Acetone or a dedicated painter's prep solution works perfectly to remove oils and dust.

-- Masking Material: High-quality painter's tape is a friend to you when it came to proection.
+- Masking Material: High-quality painter's tape is your friend when it comes to protection.
 We recommend using a thicker tape to be certain.

 - Clear Coat: An automotive acrylic or polyurethane clear gloss spray will give your work a professional finish and durable protection.